How can therapy help me?

 Why do people go to therapy and how do I know if it is right for me?

 People have many different motivations for coming to therapy.
 You may be going through a major life transition (unemployment, divorce, new job, etc.), or perhaps you are not handling stressful circumstances well.
 You can benefit from assistance in managing a range issues such as low self-esteem, depression, anxiety, addictions, obesity, eating disorders, relationship problems, spiritual conflicts and creative blocks.
-Therapy can help provide you some much needed skills and encouragement to help to get you through these periods.
+Therapy can help provide you some much needed skills and encouragement to help to get you through these periods, with the additional support of rehab clinics near Merseyside.
 You may be at a point where you are ready to learn more about yourself or want to be more effective with your goals in life.
 Whatever motivates you, I will become your special ally by helping you see yourself more clearly, define your values, resolve your inner conflicts, and help you create your ideal self and ideal life.
 Change can be scary, its true.
 But, it can be purposeful.
 You don’t need to go through it alone.
 You deserve more.

 What is therapy like?